 Finely chopped mixed herbs (sage, thyme and parsley) for decoration at the end.

 Equipment needed: 2 mixing bowls, 1 large frying pan with tight lid, 8 ½ inch (21cm) spring-base form (ungreased) and rolling pin

 Method: Pre-Heat an Oven to 190C (180C Fan)

-Heat about 1 tbsp of oil in a large frying/sauté pan on a high heat, add the garlic and Peanut Chutney paste mixture and stir continuously for 1 minute, add the cabbage and stir thoroughly.
+Heat about 1 tbsp of oil in a large frying/sauté pan on a high heat, add the garlic and Peanut Spice paste mixture and stir continuously for 1 minute, add the cabbage and stir thoroughly.
 Place a lid over the pan, reduce the heat slightly so as not to burn and cook the cabbage for approx. 2 mins.
 Place the contents of a pan into a large mixing bowl.

 Heat another tablespoon of oil in the same pan (no need to wash after the cabbage), add the chopped mushrooms, sage and season to taste.
 Once the mushrooms are soft place into another bowl and set aside.

 Using the same pan, heat (on high heat) another tablespoon of oil, add the parsnips and thyme and stir fry until the parsnips start to go soft but not brown.
 Keep to one side.